hph138/candidatematcher/README.md

 Solution contains:

-*Client UI to display jobs, candidates, best matched candidates, best matched jobs for candidate *Context menu on jobs and candidates
+* Client UI to display jobs, candidates, best matched candidates, best matched jobs for candidate
+* Context menu on jobs and candidates
-*Session storage for Blazor
+* Session storage for Blazor
-*Services for hitting external apis
+* Services for hitting external apis
-*Dependency injection with custom service classes
+* Dependency injection with custom service classes
+* External api uri in appsettings.json

+Assumptions
+* Best matched candidates are based on the number of distinct skills required for the job against the candidate skills.
+* Best matched jobs are based on the number of distinct skills of the candidate skills against the job skills requirement.
+* Number of top matches to return is in appsettings.json "TopCandidates"

+How to run
+* Download and unzip to local
+* Open solution  in Visual Studio 2019
+* Build and run

 ![Alt text](https://github.com/hph138/candidatematcher/blob/main/screenshots/home.PNG "Home")
 ![Alt text](https://github.com/hph138/candidatematcher/blob/main/screenshots/jobs.PNG "Jobs")